FieldRoboticsLab/MultiVessel_Simulation/README.md

 # MultiVessel_Simulation

-Welcome to GitHub repository of the Multiple Vessels Simulation environment.
+Welcome to the GitHub repository of the Multiple Vessels Simulation environment.
 This repository consists of the source code and documentation of this project.
 This project is designed as a ROS package for the VRX-classic simulation environment.

-This project is developed in order to test and verify motion planning algorithms for unmanned surface vehicles under realistic scenarios where multiple vessels travel around as they do in the real world.
-Once a planning algorithm is developed for USVs, it is crucial to test a planning algorithm under scenarios that closely resemble real world conditions, which include environmental disturbances and real marine traffic.
+This project has been developed to test and verify motion planning algorithms for unmanned surface vehicles (USVs) under realistic scenarios where multiple vessels travel around as they do in the real world.
+Once a planning algorithm is developed for USVs, it is crucial to test it under scenarios that closely resemble real-world conditions, including environmental disturbances and real marine traffic.
-To this end, we present an open-source Virtual RobotX-based simulation environment that enables researchers to add an arbitrary number of vessels and manually defined their routes, or automatically generate them from AIS data.
+To achieve this goal, we present an open-source Virtual RobotX-based simulation environment that allows researchers to add an arbitrary number of vessels and manually define their routes, or automatically generate them from AIS data.
 Each vessel is equipped with global and local motion controllers complying with COLREGs.